On Strengthening of the Solar f-mode Prior to Active Region Emergence Using the Fourier-Hankel Analysis: Discussion and Conclusions

 Regarding power absorption, it is in general less troublesome to calculate the absorption coefficient $\alpha$ than the total power $P^\text{tot}$ or energy $E$, since any result of $P_\text{out}/P_\text{in}$ automatically corrects most effects of longitudinal (or other time and location dependent) variation, projection effects (center-to-limb) and granulation noise.
 In our results (see, Figure \ref{fig:4}), it is surprising that no emission (i. e. $\alpha < 0$) accompanying the f-mode power strengthening is detected.
 On the contrary, after the emergence of the AR, its effects on the local velocity field can be seen in total power and $\alpha$ simultaneously.
 From Figures \ref{fig:5} - \ref{fig:8} we can confirm this behavior.
 In conclusion, the underlying mechanism of f-mode strengthening as observed in \cite{2016ApJ...832..120S} has thus to be different from the power absorption by sunspots as reported in \cite{1987ApJ...319L..27B} and explained in \cite{1992ApJ...391L.109S, 1993ApJ...402..721C, 2003MNRAS.346..381C}.
 We thus find with confidence that f-mode strengthening prior to AR emergence is a non-directional (at least in the sense of inward and outward propagation) phenomenon.
 An idea for a future analysis could include splitting the initial annulus into sectors, to split the power within the annulus into additional directional components (i.e. West-East, North-South).
+Lastly, from Table 2, we find weak absorption signals for some of the AR, starting to form as early as two days prior to the AR emergence.
+Going back to our magnetograms (Figures \ref{fig:1} and \ref{fig:1_2}), weak magnetic signatures can be seen before the AR fully emerges, and these absorption signals roughly correlate to the magnetic signatures.
+Therefore, an increase in $\alpha$ is not unsurprising since almost all magnetic features on the Sun exhibit power absorption (which can lead to noise in the quiet-Sun as well).
+This signature is not reliable however, as different ARs show an inconsistent behavior.